 Vertical Lift Module tray spacing allows dynamic storage.

-Conversely, in vertical carousels, the carriers are spaced evenly in fixed positions.
+Conversely, in Vertical Carousel Modules, the carriers are spaced evenly in fixed positions.
 The shelf levels within the carrier can be adjusted up or down to compress the vertical space – but not automatically, adjustment is a manual task.
 Because nobody wants to pay to inventory air, it’s critical to know the heights of your stored items when specifying the machine so as to get those shelves as close together as possible.
-That makes vertical carousels an ideal choice to store products that are similar in height (usually under 8”), and whose sizes do not often change.
+That makes the VCM an ideal choice to store products that are similar in height (usually under 8”), and whose sizes do not often change.

-That said, every carrier in a vertical carousel can be subdivided further (both vertically and horizontally) to maximize storage density within the unit.
+That said, every carrier in a Vertical Carousel Module can be subdivided further (both vertically and horizontally) to maximize storage density within the unit.
 In fact, they are frequently divided into two or three shelves to separate items for slotting and organization.
 Adjusting those dividers—while possible to do—is a tedious task that requires all the product to be removed first, then the dividers unbolted, moved and re-attached in a new position.

 While it’s not a big deal to change one carrier, if inventory changes frequently enough that a new carrier configuration is required often, a lot of labor hours will be spent to maximize the machine’s storage density.
-That’s why vertical carousels are a great choice if your product mix is pretty consistent in size.
+That’s why Vertical Carousel Modules are a great choice if your product mix is pretty consistent in size.

 So, which one do you need?

-Because of their construction, operation and product handling differences, vertical carousels and VLMs are ideal for different applications.
+Because of their construction, operation and product handling differences, VCMs and VLMs are ideal for different applications.
 When you’re deciding which system is right for you, keep the following in mind…

 - - Ceiling heights under 25 feet

 - - Stored parts sharing relatively similar dimensions

 - - Items that can be hand-picked without lift assistance